tgbrooks/ukbb/README.md

-# ukbb
-UK Biobank Actigraphy Anlaysis - Biorhythm Atlas
+# UK Biobank Actigraphy Anlaysis - Biorhythm Atlas

 A study associating actigraphy (wrist worn accelerometry and associated sensors) data to disease phenotypes in the UK Biobank.